How To Move your Photography Portfolio from Flickr to WordPress

-Now it’s time to share your beautiful and amazing work with the rest of the world.
-Modula offers two extremely easy ways to insert galleries into WordPress posts or pages as many times as you’d like.
+Now it’s time to share your beautiful and fantastic work with the rest of the world.
+Modula offers two effortless ways to insert galleries into WordPress posts or pages as often as you’d like.

-First, let’s take a look at adding your gallery to your posts and pages using the shortcode.
+First, we’ll look at adding your gallery to your posts and pages using the shortcode.

 Inserting Modula galleries into WordPress posts and pages

-Modula currently uses shortcodes to allow you to easily insert galleries into your posts/pages regardless of the theme, custom styling and page builder that you’re using on your WordPress installation.
+Modula currently uses shortcodes to easily insert galleries into your posts/pages regardless of the theme, custom styling, and page builder you’re using on your WordPress installation.

-Once you’ve created your stunning gallery with Modula and it’s time to share it with the world, all you need to do is copy the shortcode from the edit area (shown above) and then paste it into your WordPress post or page.
+Once you’ve created your stunning gallery with Modula and it’s time to share it with the world, you only need to copy the shortcode from the edit area (shown above) and then paste it into your WordPress post or page.

 However, if you’re a fan of the new WordPress Gutenberg block editor, you may prefer to use Modula’s all-new Gutenberg block to add it.
 Here’s how to do that:

 Inserting Modula galleries into posts or pages in WordPress Gutenberg

-An alternative method of inserting galleries created using Modula is with our Gutenberg block.
-Simply type /modula to insert the Gutenberg block and then select your gallery from the dropdown.
+An alternative method of inserting galleries created using Modula is with our Gutenberg block—type/modula to insert the Gutenberg block and select your gallery from the dropdown.

-Or, alternatively click the Modula icon (shown below) and then also proceed to select the gallery you wish to insert using the dropdown shown above.
+Or alternatively, click the Modula icon (shown below) and then select the gallery you wish to insert using the dropdown shown above.

-You’ve now completely moved your photography website or portfolio from Flickr to WordPress – and thanks to Modula, your photos must look beautiful on your website.
+You’ve now wholly moved your photography website or portfolio from Flickr to WordPress – and thanks to Modula, your photos must look beautiful on your website.

 So, that’s all for this time!
-We hope you found this tutorial helpful and that we were able to make the transition from Flickr to WordPress seamless.
+We hope you found this tutorial helpful and that we made the transition from Flickr to WordPress seamless.

-You may also be interested, in this guide we put together to show photographers what the best places to sell their photos online are.
+You may also be interested in this guide we put together to show photographers the best places to sell their photos online.